Adonijah: Life

 After the death of his elder brothers Amnon and Absalom, Adonijah considered himself the heir-apparent to the throne.
 He acquired chariots and a large entourage.
 The king was unaware of this, being as he was "stricken in years" with his health failing him, and was in a different city.
 (KJV) Adonijah consulted and obtained the support of both the commander of the army Joab and the influential priest Abiathar.
-However, the priest Zadok; Benaiah, head of the king's bodyguard; Nathan, the court prophet; and others did not side with Adonijah.
+However, the priest Zadok, Benaiah (head of the king's bodyguard), Nathan (the court prophet), and others did not side with Adonijah.

 In anticipation of his father's imminent death, Adonijah invited his brother princes and the court officials to a solemn sacrifice in order to announce his claim to the throne.
-He did not invite Solomon or any of his supporters.
+Notably, he did not invite Solomon nor any of his supporters.
 According to the Jewish Study Bible, by excluding Solomon, Adonijah demonstrates his awareness that he is in effect usurping the throne.

 Assuming that Adonijah will soon move to eliminate any rivals or opposition, Nathan warns Bathsheba, Solomon's mother, and counsels her to remind the king of a previous promise to make Solomon his successor.
 Lillian R. Klein finds in Nathan's promise to confirm Bathsheba's statement a suggestion that her words may have required verification, and that there was no earlier definite promise in Solomon's favor.
 However KJV confirms in 1 Chronicles 29 and 2 Samuel 15 that David had indeed promised that Solomon would be anointed King.

 However, Adonijah was supplanted by Solomon through the influence of Bathsheba, and through the diplomacy of the prophet Nathan.
 They induced David to give orders that Solomon should immediately be proclaimed and admitted to the throne, which David agreed.